escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/simirf_plotting_tutorial.rst

     # Now save the shocks, by saving a clone or copy, instead of a reference
     In [10]: shockv = deepcopy(rbc1.modsolvers.forkleind.shockvec)

-    # Change the filterin assumption of output and consumption using the queued updater branch
+    # Change the filtering assumption of output and consumption using the queued updater branch
     In [11]: rbc1.updaters_queued.vardic['con']['mod'][0][1] = 'hp'
     In [12]: rbc1.updaters_queued.vardic['con']['mod'][1][1] = 'hp'
     In [13]: rbc1.updaters_queued.process_queue()